simp/puppetsync/README.md

 updates to a "baseline" of common assets across multiple git repositories, using Puppet and Bolt.

-The main plan (`puppetsync::sync`) executes the workflow as series of pipeline of stages for each repo.
+The main plan (`puppetsync`) executes the workflow as series of pipeline of stages for each repo.
 It:

 1. Clones `:git` repositories defined in a `Puppetfile.repos` file